CTSRD-CHERI/device-model-riscv/README.md

     * 1    Thread 1.1 (CPU#0 [halted ]) 0xffffffc0005bd6f6 in ?? ()
       2    Thread 1.2 (CPU#1 [running]) 0xffffffd0f80059a4 in uart_16550_rxready ()

+You can wrap these up into a script dm.gdb:

+   set arch riscv:rv64
+   target extended-remote localhost:1234
+   file obj/device-model-riscv.elf
+   thread 2
+   set step on

+and then `source dm.gdb` after you start gdb.

 We can now use GDB to debug either thread (here 1 is FreeBSD, 2 is the device model).
 Note that it's not currently possible to pause one while letting the other run - you have to pause both together.